tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 position is of particular note, given that testing at this position should have been highly similar for participants in the constant condition.
-It should also be noted, though, that testing at the constant trained position is not exactly identical to training from that position, given that the context of testing is different in several ways from that of training, such as the testing trials from the different positions being intermixed, as well as a simple change in context as a function of time.
+It should also be noted, though, that testing at the constant trained position is not identical to training from that position, given that the context of testing is different in several ways from that of training, such as the testing trials from the different positions being intermixed, as well as a simple change in context as a function of time.
 Such contextual differences will be further considered in the General Discussion.

 In addition to the variation of throwing position during training, the participants in the varied condition of Experiment 1 also received